grumpycoders/iec-60908/README.md

 of a subchannel stream, and has no relationship with the actual data in the frame.

+Last but not least, the table of contents of a CD is stored in the subchannel.
+It is a special pattern of subQ data which is repeated over and over during the lead-in of a disc.

 ### Data
 As explained just above, the remaining 32 symbols in a frame are always bytes, and can now be referred to as such.